-In 1969, having lost the bid for Heston, they described the government's tendering process as "un-buisnesslike", and refused to build any more services until the regulations were relaxed.
+In 1969, having lost the bid for Heston, they described the government's tendering process as "un-buisnesslike", and briefly refused to build any more service areas until the regulations were relaxed.
 They had been led to believe that the alcohol restrictions on services were about to be lifted, and without this happening the appeal of their wide-ranging restaurants had been limited.

 Since 1969, the parent company Ross Group were part of the Imperial Group.
 When Imperial acquired Happy Eater they also gained the rights to the redundant Welcome Break name, which hadn't been used since at least 1979.
 They created a new version of Welcome Break, which was used to replace all Motoross services in 1983 - the idea being that Welcome Break could potentially be used away from motorways too.

 In the years which followed Welcome Break received a lot of praise from critics, and this was largely down to Ross's good design and maintenance.

 Two years later, following another takeover, Welcome Break was sold on to Trusthouse Forte and the Ross Group were sold to United Biscuits, who they had been looking at merging with for a while.

 The following services were owned by Ross: